peterdri/ece-communications-labs/_GRC-tutorials/tutorial1.md

 - The problem with this flowgraph is that although the sample rate is set to 32000, there is no block which enforces this sample rate.
 Therefore, the flowgraph will consume as much of the computer's resources as it possibly can which can cause the GRC software to lock up.
 To fix this problem, disconnect the *Signal Source* from the *QT GUI Time Sink* by clicking on the arrow and pressing the Delete key.
 Expand the *Misc* category and double-click on the [Throttle](https://wiki.gnuradio.org/index.php/Throttle).
 Connect this block between the *Signal Source* and the *QT GUI Time Sink* (click once on the out port of one block and the in port of the next block).

-    > Note: The input and output arrowheads will change to red.
+{% include alert.html title="Note" content="The input and output arrowheads will change to red.
 This indicates a problem with the flowgraph, in this case, the data types do not match.
-To fix the problem, double-click the *Throttle* and change the *Type* to *Float*.
+To fix the problem, double-click the *Throttle* and change the *Type* to *Float*." %}

     ![tutorial1_signal_source_scope_sink.png](./figures/tutorial1_signal_source_scope_sink.png)<br>
     __*Scope sink flowgraph with a throttle block.*__